Haaselh0ff/SWOSU_CS1_GroupProject1/Readme.txt

 	Revision6 - Simple test so that we can begin adding each others work.
 	Revision7 - Final test
 	Revision8 - Redid Impossible Mode with some massively long code and gave it a new 30 letter word.
+	Revision9 - Kade's Code added.
+All is well.

 How to: